andybalham/blog-source-code/blog-posts/published/serverless-azure-05-blob-events.md

 ## Processing system events

 The final step for this blog post was to process the events and forward the request on to a downstream endpoint.
-Guided by [Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/messaging.eventgrid-readme?view=azure-dotnet#deserializing-event-data), I was pointed to the `TryGetSystemEventData()` method and the following abbreviated code.
+Guided by the Microsoft [Azure Event Grid client library](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/messaging.eventgrid-readme?view=azure-dotnet#deserializing-event-data) article, I was pointed to the `TryGetSystemEventData()` method and the following code.

 ```csharp
 foreach (EventGridEvent egEvent in egEvents)